EDP Renováveis: Growth

 Today EDPR is 4th in the world in wind energy based on net installed capacity and is consistently ranked in the top three in terms of growth in the sector.

 At the end of 2018, EDPR had added 11.7 GW of installed wind capacity, putting it in fourth place in terms of wind energy production worldwide.
 In July 2021, EDPR sold three operational wind parks and two plants currently under construction to Onex for EUR 530 million, and bought a 28-MW solar plant in Vietnam.

+In December 2025, it was announced that EDPR had completed the sale of its entire stake in a portfolio of five operational solar projects in Italy to Encavis.
+The assets, located in the Lazio and Puglia regions, have a combined capacity of 248 MW with an additional 17 MW expansion planned, and the transaction was valued at €300 million.